ilwookkim/cgNetwork/README.md

 ```

 Option 1: Using the [cgdsr package](https://cran.r-project.org/web/packages/cgdsr/index.html)
 We need to create a cgds object, which also gives us the IDs of available projects.
 We choose "laml_tcga".
 Then we acquire information about this project via the cgInfo function, listing the available data types.
 We choose "mRNA expression (RNA Seq V2 RSEM)".
 Finally we get the data via the cgData function.
 We also get mutation data via the cgMutation function.
+The countdata is separated by different version of RNAseq (i.g.
+RNA Seq, RNA Seq V2).
 ```r
 cgds <- cgBase() #lists the available studies studyID <- "laml_tcga"